jumbosmash/tradition/README.md

 ## Past JumboSmashes Teams

+**2015**: We thought it would be super fun to build a localized, college-seniors-only Tinder app for one week.
+And it succeeded beyond our most wishful fancy.
+Of a graduating class of around 1000, we had 500 active users for the week of operation.
+Very fun, very rewarding.
+We even know some long-term relationships that formed!
+- Backend: Django and Postgres
+- Frontend: Web, Backbone.js

+Team: Sam Purcell (Frontend), Tyler Lubeck (Backend)

 **2017**: We went really hard, arguably too hard but learned a ton as a result.
 Our focus was to build a cross-platform app using Facebook's ReactNative.
 At a high level, our stack was:
 - Backend: Firebase (image hosting, auth, chat) and Heroku (user information, most of the logic)
 - Frontend: Facebook's ReactNative (iOS and Android)